 Challenge IV crowns the Challenge years by contemplating duty, honor, and leadership across the ages and into our own day.

-Understanding consequences builds great LEADERSHIP.
+Understanding consequences defines great LEADERSHIP.

-Ancient Literature (First and Second Semesters)
+Ancient Literature (First and Second Semester)

 Students analyze, discuss, and examine each epic work through a biblical lens.